zeus-volkov-systems/messageapi/README.md

 *These parameters can be split up into separate files or held together like they are here.
 Each of these domain concepts will be explored in more depth further down.*

 Once built, this session is then in memory and can be reused as often as necessary (subsequent requests do deep-copies of loaded session components).
-MessageAPI trades initial speed of compile-time class construction for the flexibility and declarative nature of doing it at runtime (although the initial bootstrapping is generally very fast, as the provided MessageAPI implementation footprint is small).
+MessageAPI trades initial speed of compile-time class construction for the flexibility and declarative nature of doing it at runtime (although the initial bootstrapping is generally very fast, as the provided MessageAPI implementation footprint is small). *Sessions can, for example, be passed as objects to different machines, different thread groups, etc. and used to construct brand new, guaranteed-isolated requests from the same template.*

 Each session component is considered a fundamental and loosely orthogonal dimension of its parent.
 Every message session, no matter what the type, can be created by specifying the three primary dimensions (Schema, Container, and Protocol), and this concept is what allows MessageAPI to provide a powerful and lightweight abstraction on top of arbitrary messages.
 Each of these dimensions has its own particular properties which define it.
-All also include a catchall 'metadata' property for storage of other useful self-documenting information, such as version or identifying labels.
+All also include a catchall and optional 'metadata' property for storage of other useful self-documenting information, such as version or identifying labels.

 #### MessageAPI Session Topology